Ambitious nuclear and rooftop solar expansion to avoid landscape-impacting wind and alpine solar units

 Want to know more about this scenario?

-Explore detailed energy data, customize generation parameters, and create your own energy scenario with the expert mode
+Explore detailed energy data, customize generation parameters, and create your own energy

 We’re excited to be taking Power Switcher in a new direction and would love your feedback!
 Let us know what’s working and where we can improve, every suggestion helps us make the tool better for you.